-The Oklahoma State Department of Education (State Education Agency [SEA]) has four primary methods of communicating and collaborating with teachers, administrators, and their representatives: (1) email listserves, electronic newsletters, and web postings, (2) videoconference network and webinars, (3) surveys, (4) focus groups and advisory committees, including the Regional Educators Advancing College, Career, and Citizen Readiness Higher (REAC3H) Network, which is the State's communication network for initiative implementation (detailed in Overview Section and Section 1.B).
+The Oklahoma State Department of Education (State Education Agency [SEA]) has four primary methods of communicating and collaborating with teachers, administrators, and their representatives: (1) email list serves, electronic newsletters, and web postings, (2) videoconference network and webinars, (3) surveys, (4) focus groups and advisory committees. (detailed in Overview Section and Section 1.B).

-Email listserves, electronic newsletters, and web postings: The SEA operates a variety of email listserves specific to various content area teachers and supervisors, counselors, curriculum specialists, and administrators.
+Email list serves, electronic newsletters, and web postings: The SEA operates a variety of email list serves specific to various content area teachers and supervisors, counselors, curriculum specialists, and administrators.
 The agency also uses govdelivery services to deliver electronic newsletters to email subscribers.
 In 2013, OSDE delivered 5,795,134 bulletins to 171,956 subscribers encompassing various audience groups.
 In addition, the SEA posts information and resources on the SEA's web site.
 Beginning in the fall of 2009, the SEA has provided numerous communications to teachers, administrators, and their representatives regarding the adoption of the Oklahoma Academic Standards (OAS), which included the Common Core State Standards (CCSS) for English language arts and mathematics until the 2014-2015 school year, and the Teacher and Leader Effectiveness Evaluation System (TLE).
-In 2011, bilingual educators were given web links for the revised World-Class Instructional Design and Assessment (WIDA) Language Development Standards 2012 in order to provide comments on the realignment of the WIDA standards to the Oklahoma Academic Standards.
+In 2011, bilingual educators were given web links for the revised World-Class Instructional Design and Assessment (WIDA) Language

+Development Standards 2012 in order to provide comments on the realignment of the WIDA standards to the Oklahoma Academic Standards.
 Since the fall of 2011, the SEA used these methods to provide information to teachers, administrators, and their representatives regarding the State's Differentiated Recognition, Accountability, and Support System as part of the State's entire ESEA Flexibility Request (see Attachment 1: Notice to LEAs) as well as up-to-date information regarding implementation of the State's A-F School Grading System.
 While these are primarily one-way communication tools, they do spur personal conversations between LEAs and the SEA.
-For example, one email listserve message caused several administrators to study the TLE in depth and to provide significant feedback to the TLE Commission.
+For example, one email list serve message caused several administrators to study the TLE in depth and to provide significant feedback to the TLE Commission.
 This feedback is reflected in the work detailed in Section 3.A of this request.